 University of Miami head women’s tennis head coach Paige Yaroshuk-Tews announced Dec.
 1, 2020, the hiring of Alex Santos.

-For Santos, who will serve as associate head coach, this will be his second stint at Miami; he previously worked for Yaroshuk-Tews from 2009-13.
+For Santos, the program’s associate head coach, this is his second stint at Miami; he previously worked for Yaroshuk-Tews from 2009-13.
 Santos earned ITA National Assistant Coach of the Year recognition in his final season, before departing to become the head coach at Pittsburgh.

 “I couldn’t be happier to welcome Alex Santos back to the University of Miami women’s tennis program,” Yaroshuk-Tews said upon his re-hiring.
 “His attention to detail and work ethic are undoubtedly among the best in the country.
 He is a proven recruiter and our collective goals are to get this program back to national championship contention.
 Alex will be committed to this program and its success from day one and won’t stop until our job is complete.”

-Santos served as Miami’s volunteer assistant in 2009-10 and as a graduate manager in the fall of 2010 before being elevated to a full-time assistant coaching position in the spring of 2011.
+Santos initially came to Miami as a volunteer assistant in 2009-10 and then served as a graduate manager in the fall of 2010 before being elevated to a full-time assistant coaching position in the spring of 2011.

 During his four years at Miami, Santos helped the Hurricanes to an 85-24 record that included a 36-8 ledger in ACC play and a 50-5 mark at home.
 The 85 victories are tied for the sixth-most in any four-year span in program history, with two of the five higher marks featuring three of Santos’ seasons.

 The Hurricanes not only won 20-plus matches in all four of Santos’ seasons with the team, but reached the NCAA Elite Eight and finished in the ITA top 10 all four times.
 Their peak year-end ranking came in 2011 with a seventh-place finish.
 In 2013, Santos also aided Miami to the program’s first ACC Championship title.